Blackburn Rovers: John Eustace expected to take over as manager after Jon Dahl Tomasson exit

 Sky Sports News has been told there is a verbal agreement between Eustace and the club, but contracts have yet to be signed.

-That cannot happen until the current boss, Tomasson, has completed the necessary legal agreements for him to resign.
-The final parts of that paperwork are being worked on.
+It is understood that Tomasson has officially left Blackburn Rovers after an agreement for his departure was reached.

-He is expected to take the role of Sweden head coach, once he has officially left as manager of Rovers.
+He is expected to take the role of Sweden head coach in the coming days.

-A number of Swedish media organisations are reporting that the former Denmark international has verbally agreed to take over the national side.

 Blackburn are keen to get Eustace in as soon as possible, so that he can have at least one training session with his new squad before Saturday's Championship home game against Stoke.